micknice/AA-breakdown-simulator/README.md

 npm run seedDb

+npm run simNoGui

+this will get the sim running and you can just have a look whats going on in the terminal.

+for use with GUI:

 npm run sim

-this will get the sim running and you can just have a look whats going on in the terminal.

-If you want the GUI then get that here: https://github.com/micknice/Breakdown_GUI clone and npm install then run npm start before running the sim.
+If you want the GUI then get that here: https://github.com/micknice/Breakdown_GUI clone and npm install then run npm start

 there are currently still some bugs so you may occasionally see a patrol teleport across the map.